abcnews/terminus-fetch/README.md

 Default for this argument is: `[160, 240, 480, 700, 940, 1400, 2150]`

-The argument is optional and behaves slightly differently depending on whether the passed document is from a request to v1 or v2 of the API.

-- _v1 documents_: this argument is completely ignored and the returned object will contain all available image sizes.
-- _v2 documents_: rendition URLs for every available aspect ratio will be generated for every requested width.

-_Note:_ There is also no guarantee about which aspect ratios are available for a given image.
+_Note:_ There is no guarantee about which aspect ratios are available for a given image.

 #### Returned object